liu-hanwen/ChineseCorrector/README.md

 Author: Hanwen, LIU - HKUST

 A Chinese words correction system with detection and correction functions based on n-gram language model and Chinese text segmentation.
-The detection core focused on the continuous singletons while the correction core focuses on the the shape and pronunciation similarity of characters.
+The detection core focused on the continuous singletons while the correction core fouceses on the the shape and pronunciation similarity of characters.

 ## Usage